CharlesLim17/CharlesLim17/README.md

 I'm a 4th Year BSIT student from Polytechnic University of the Philippines

 Currently I'm working on projects that involves:
-- Front end development using html, css, vue
+- Front end development using html, css, bootstrap, HTMX
-- Back end development using php
+- Back end development using django
 - Android Development using xml, kotlin, java, firebase
-- Django, HTMX
+- Mobile Development using flutter

 I use github to:
 - To upload my projects for my own archives